chebupa/chebupa.github.io/README.md

 # Personal webpage
 <p>URL: <a href="https://chebupa.github.io/">chebupa.github.io</a><br></p>
 <p>Currently my main pet project. <br>
-My own website, where you can find info about me and my projects. <br>
+My personal website, where you can find info about me and my projects. <br>
 This website will be used to train my programming skills.</p>

 # About me